sf-wdi-24/rails_bog_app/readme.md

 <% end %>
 ```

 Go to `localhost:3000/creatures/1/edit` in the browser to see what it looks like so far.
 Check the `method` and `action` of the form.
-Also look at the `_method` input.
+Also look at the hidden input with `name="_method"`.
 What is it doing?
 The Rails form helper knows to turn this same code into an edit form because you're on the edit page!

 #### 4. Define a route to `update` a specific creature